-Minsk, the capital of Belarus and my hometown, was destroyed by the Nazi Germans during the WWII.
+Minsk, the capital of Belarus and my hometown, was destroyed by the Nazi Germans during WWII.
 When the city was liberated by the Soviet Army in July of 1944, all that remained was a pile of smoldering rocks with only a handful of buildings standing.
 After the war, the city was rebuilt.
 Minsk’s architecture is an interesting subject.
 Some visitors find it repulsive and I have heard such adjectives as “ugly” and “very Communist” thrown about.
 But if you want to see the best examples of grandiose Stalinist architecture, Minsk is the place to visit.

-And this is why I found my visit to Rotterdam, the Netherlands, so fascinating.
-Like Minsk, Rotterdam was leveled by the Nazis during the WWII.
+And this is why I found my visit to Rotterdam so fascinating.
+Like Minsk, Rotterdam was leveled by the Nazis during WWII.
 In a matter of one day, the Luftwaffe pilots turned the old European port city into a pile of rubble.
 Yet, Rotterdam used this terrible chapter in its history to get a fresh start and rebuild.
 In a sense, Rotterdam became a Chicago of Europe.
 A walking tour of Rotterdam reveals the full extent of post-war creativity.
-Unlike Minsk, which was under the Communist rule for nearly 50 years after liberation and where all creativity was hampered by the strict norm of Communist architecture, Rotterdam is a city in a free-spirited Netherlands providing outlets for creativity to various architects.
+Unlike Minsk, which was under Communist rule for nearly 50 years after liberation and where all creativity was hampered by the strict norm of Communist architecture, Rotterdam is a city in a free-spirited Netherlands providing outlets for creativity to various architects.
 The entire city is an excellent primer on European modernist architecture.

 Taking a break from visiting quaint Dutch towns, such as Delft, Leiden, and Haarlem, we spent a day in Rotterdam and it dazzled us with its unusual and imaginative architecture.
-Arriving from Delft on the train, we started our exploration of Rotterdam at the sleek-looking train station.
+Arriving from Delft on a train, we started our exploration of Rotterdam at the sleek-looking train station.
 If you stand outside and do not know that you are looking at the train station, you may think that the building houses some sort of European Rock’n’Roll Hall of Fame as the facade looks like a tilted angle of an electric guitar suspended in the air.
-Right next to the train station, competing for weirdness, is a modern-looking St. Paul’s church (Pauluskerk) that looks more like a fashion boutique rather than a church.
+Right next to the train station, competing for weirdness is a modern-looking St. Paul’s church (Pauluskerk) that looks more like a fashion boutique rather than a church.
 If God does exist, he (or she) wears Prada.
 Walking just a couple of blocks from the train station, it became immediately apparent to us that the buildings in Rotterdam are anything but boring, with even the most trivial residential apartment complexes having their own quirks.

 Speaking of unusual residential architecture, the most bizarre residential development in Rotterdam are infamous Cube Houses (Kubuswoningen).
 Designed by Dutch architect Piet Blom in 1977, these 39 yellow cube homes are literally cubes that are tilted by 55 degrees.
 The rows of these sunflower-looking homes create an impression of cubes thrown and frozen midair, threatening to fall on pedestrians.
 As we were standing outside and looking at this weird housing project, we wondered: how do you live inside?
 Is it even comfortable there?
-To find answers and decide for ourselves if we would want to live in a place like this, we went inside of one of such cubes - the Show Cube Museum.
+To find answers and decide for ourselves if we would want to live in a place like this, we went inside one of such cubes - the Show Cube Museum.
 The cubes do look livable inside.
 However, there is plenty of space wasted to level the 55-degree tilt.
 Also, living in a place like this one can forget about buying furniture in IKEA as everything needs to be customized.

 The nearby architecture is as strange as the Cube Houses.
 Right next to the Cube Houses is another radical project by Piet Blom, the Blaaktoren (1984), a residential tower known as the “Pencil” because of its pointy top.
 Its neighbor, the industrial-looking building with yellow pipes, is nothing else but the city’s central library.
 Yet, this area is dominated by an imposing Markthal.
-This giant horseshoe-shape building is not your average market hall.
+This giant horseshoe-shaped building is not your average market hall.
 The building was created by the leading Dutch architectural firm MVRDV and inaugurated by the Dutch Queen in 2014.
 Inside, one can find a bustling covered market selling everything from Dutch cheese to pickled herring.
 The building also has hundreds of offices and apartments, though their existence is not immediately obvious to the visitors.
-The entire inner ceiling is adorned with one of the largest artworks in the world, Horn of Plenty (Hoorn des Overvloeds), composed of giant fruits and vegetables floating through the air above.
+The entire inner ceiling is adorned with one of the largest artworks in the world, the Horn of Plenty (Hoorn des Overvloeds), composed of giant fruits and vegetables floating through the air above.